Peter Van Praagh, President

 Paz Magat, Director, Peace With Women Fellowship

-Paz Magat settled in the United States when her family fled the Philippines on the eve of the People Power Revolution.
+Paz Magat is Director of the Peace With Women Fellowship at Halifax International Security Forum.
+She settled in the United States when her family fled the Philippines on the eve of the People Power Revolution.
 The majority of her career has been spent in the non-profit sector.
-Her focus on the fields of international education, conflict management, and social change has taken her to 37 countries and counting.
+Her focus on the fields of international education, conflict management, and social change has taken her to 38 countries and counting.
 Paz is a graduate of Wellesley College and holds an MA in Applied Social Change and Peacebuilding from Future Generations University.

 Bill Olsen is a Participant Manager at Halifax International Security Forum where he supports the planning and organization of the annual Forum.
 He previously worked as a Graduate Assistant at Creighton University while doing research on gun control policy.
 Bill is a 2019 graduate of Creighton University, where he received his BA in International Relations and Political Science.”

 Caroline Peranich is Program Associate at Halifax International Security Forum.
 She was brought on to the staff full-time after serving as a Participant Manager throughout 2019, where she managed logistics and operations for the annual Forum.
 A native Washingtonian, Caroline is a 2019 graduate of James Madison University, where she received a BA in International Affairs with minors in Economics and Spanish.

 Randy Scheunemann, Strategic Counselor